piashcse/react-native-boilerplate/README.md

 - [Expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
 Expo runs on Android, iOS, and the web.
 - [React-Native](https://reactnative.dev/) - React Native brings React's declarative UI framework to iOS and Android.
 With React Native, you use native UI controls and have full access to the native platform.
 - [Expo-Router](https://docs.expo.dev/router/introduction/) - Expo Router is a file-based router for React Native and web applications.
 It allows you to manage navigation between screens in your app, allowing users to move seamlessly between different parts of your app's UI, using the same components on multiple platforms (Android, iOS, and web).
+- [Expo-Font](https://docs.expo.dev/versions/latest/sdk/font/) - Expo Font allows loading fonts from the web and using them in React Native components
 - [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing and centralizing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.
 - [RTK-Query](https://redux-toolkit.js.org/) - The official, opinionated, batteries-included toolset for efficient Redux developmen- [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
 - [Redux-toolkit](https://redux-toolkit.js.org/) - The official, opinionated, batteries-included toolset for efficient Redux development.